ericlenio/escreen/README.md

 * Support for running on Linux and Mac OS X (though mostly built/tested on just Linux)
 * Assumes you use bash as your main shell
-* escreen will launch a nodejs server when it is launched, to serve up all your preferences/settings
-* So you will have to have nodejs installed (recommend 0.10.35 or later), plus the following node modules: clim, node-getopt, date-format-lite
+* When started, escreen will automatically launch a nodejs server to serve up all of your profile preferences/settings.
+So you will have to have nodejs installed (recommend 0.10.35 or later), plus the following node modules: clim, date-format-lite
 * Depends on some basic standard Unix programs like gzip, grep, cut
 * Also must have openssl installed
 * Useful to have vim
+* For copy/paste usage you should install clipit and xsel (not necessary for OSX)

 # How it works

 **Step 1: identify your profile.** Start by creating a **profile** (see below), or using an existing profile.
-My personal profile is the only profile so far, called `profile.lenio`.
+My personal profile is the only profile so far, called `profile.lwprof`.

-**Step 2: set up your rcfile.** The rcfile is `$HOME/.eshrc`.
+**Step 2: set up your rcfile.** The rcfile is `$HOME/.escreenrc`.
 This is sourced by escreen at init time by the nodejs server.
 It may contain any valid Javascript commands, but in particular you should make a unique password for yourself like so: